 Car Crash Injury Lawyer: How Bad Are Your Car Accident Injuries?

-Typically, the severity of your injuries is determined by the:
+Typically, the severity of your injuries is determined by the following:

-- Kind of injury you received in the accident
+- What kind of injury you received in the accident

 - Amount of time it will take for you to regain normal functioning